Space Security Index

 It is part of the broader Space Security Index (SSI) project, which aims to improve transparency on space activities and provide a common, comprehensive, objective knowledge base to support the development of national and international policies that contribute to the security and sustainability of outer space.

 The Space Security Index is a research partnership made possible by financial and in-kind support from The Simons Foundation; Project Ploughshares; Erin J.C.
-Arsenault Trust Fund at McGill University, Faculty of Law; Institute of Air and Space Law at McGill University, and the Space Policy Institute at George Washington University.
+Arsenault Trust Fund at McGill University; Institute of Air and Space Law at McGill University, Research Unit for Military Law and Ethics at the University of Adelaide, The School of Law at Xi'an Jiaotong University, and the Space Policy Institute at George Washington University.

 The views expressed in the Space Security Index represent those of the experts engaged throughout the process and do not necessarily reflect the views of the Government of Canada or the other partner organizations of Spacesecurity.org.